 Nave

-The church belongs to the Poor Clerks Regular of the Mother of God of the Pious Schools, better known as the Scolopi or Piarists, which was set up by St Joseph Calasanctius (1557-1648).
+San Pantaleo belongs to the Order of Poor Clerks Regular of the Mother of God of the Pious Schools (Ordo Clericorum Regularium Pauperum Matris Dei Scholarum Piarum), better known as the Scolopi or Piarists, which was set up by St Joseph Calasanz (1557-1648), a Spanish priest (also known as St Joseph Calasanctius), who had settled in Rome.
+The Order was created to provide free education for poor boys.

 Vault Fresco